ropensci/geojsonio/cran-comments.md

   (Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>).
   There was a problem in one downstream package, but the maintainer knows about it.
-* All revdep maintainers were notified of the release.

 -------

-This version includes new parameters in some functions, and some bug fixes.
+This version includes fixes to tests - conditionally run tests if package sf is available, and not run tests at all checking proj4 strings.

 Thanks!
 Scott Chamberlain